Bethenny Frankel Teases Upcoming TV Return On Twitter After Quitting ‘RHONY’

 Gearing up for our first #BStrong missions to provide aide in response to #HurricaneDorian.
 We will be providing crucial supplies, immediate medical support, and helping to evacuate those who weren’t able to leave their homes before the storm. #thisisacrisis .
 The damage is incomprehensible, and thanks to you, our warehouse is filling up and we are working to send 2k lbs of relief to Sandy Point in South Abacos, Florida tomorrow. .
 Please donate.
 This is not the boy(or skinnygirl) who cried wolf, this is a wolf.
 This damage is worse than what I witnessed in Puerto Rico from #HurricaneMaria. .
 I am here to come and help get these efforts rolling, and am thankful that we will be on the ground to continue this important work.
 We couldn’t do this without your generous donations, so THANK YOU for your help! ???? goes to the relief effort.
 No administrative costs.
 No salaries.
 I pay! .
 To join our efforts by donating, please click the link in my bio.
 GO to my story to see exactly where your money is going minute to minute.
 We are at 350k raised as of this am.
 We are raising fast because of YOU!

-As The Inquisitr previously reported, Frankel’s former Real Housewives of New York City co-star and friend, Jill Zarin, recently spoke to Jeff Lewis on his SiriusXM Radio Show, Jeff Lewis Live, via Page Six, about Frankel and suggested that Frankel’s new deal with MGM Television and producer Mark Burnett was what ultimately led her to cut ties with Bravo TV.
+As The Inquisitr previously reported, Frankel’s former Real Housewives of New York City co-star and friend, Jill Zarin, recently spoke to Jeff Lewis on his SiriusXM Radio Show, Jeff Lewis Live, via Page Six, about Frankel.
+She suggested that Frankel’s new deal with MGM Television and producer Mark Burnett was what ultimately led her to cut ties with Bravo TV.

 “She certainly started a lot of new projects, she’s getting more into Hollywood,” Zarin explained.
 “She’s one person… How can she be in both places at the same time?
 If she really wants to do that on the West Coast, she can’t be in New York.”